SyedAsadAbrar/revision-notes/javascript/arrays.md

   * Both methods return element removed
 * `indexOf` - Returns index of element in array or `-1` if element not found in array - `arr.indexOf(1)`
 * `includes` - Returns a boolean value of the presence of an element in array - `arr.includes(1)`
-  * `includes` is an ES6 method, it does strict checking and no type coercion
+  * `includes` is an ES6 method
+  * It does strict checking and no type coercion